MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 ### Step 1: Sign up for a Microsoft Teams account (free)

 A Microsoft Teams account is required to use Remote Assist mobile .
-If you don’t already have a Teams account, you can create a
+If you don’t already have a Teams account, you can [create a
-Teams account for free.
+Teams account for free](https://businessstore.microsoft.com/en-us/create-account/signup?products=CFQ7TTC0K8P5:0001&lm=deeplink&lmsrc=freePageWeb&cmpid=FreemiumSignUpHeader).

 ### Step 2: Download the app

 1. Go to the Google Play Store: https://play.google.com/store/apps/details?id=com.microsoft.ramobile.

-2. Select Download.
+2. Select **Download**.

 ### Step 3: Sign in to the app for the first time